TheoRepo/H1-B-visa-petition-approval-rate-prediction/README.md

-# AutoMLproject
-This repository is about ORIE4741 course project.
-Basically, the target of the project is to develop an algorithm to deal with big mass data.
+# Project Name: Automated Machine Learning

+Group Members: Tian Yu(ty364), Chengnan Xu(cx223)

+This project is aimed to optimize an automated machine learning system on AutoML benchmark.
+The test dataset is from the benchmark dataset.